MTL667/ticketdesk/README.md

 2. Get the List ID from the ClickUp URL (format: `/v/li/{LIST_ID}`)
 3. Generate an API token in ClickUp Settings > Apps > API
 4. Add the token and List ID to your `.env` file
+5. Create a ClickUp Form for your List (ClickUp Settings > Forms)
+6. Copy the form URL and add it to `NEXT_PUBLIC_CLICKUP_FORM_URL` in your environment

 ### 5. Run Development Server